-Open Payments leverages GNAP to define a standard mechanism for requesting and granting access tokens for the APIs.
+Open Payments leverages the Grant Negotiation and Authorization Protocol (GNAP) to define a standard mechanism for requesting and granting access tokens for the APIs.

 Updated 7 months ago